ahmedesam2333/Sarahaa-App/README.md

 > **Deployed:** May 20, 2026 · Hosted on the AWS Free Tier (6-month) — instance active until approximately **November 20, 2026**

-- **EC2 Instance** — Linux server provisioned on AWS with a public Elastic IP address for a stable, permanent endpoint
+- **EC2 Instance** — Ubuntu server provisioned on AWS with a public Elastic IP address for a stable, permanent endpoint
 - **Security Groups** — Network rules configured to allow inbound traffic on HTTP (port 80) and HTTPS (port 443), plus SSH (port 22) for remote access
 - **Elastic IP** — A static IP attached to the instance, ensuring the server address does not change on restart
 - **Nginx** — Installed and configured as a reverse proxy; routes incoming HTTP/HTTPS traffic to the Node.js application running on its internal port